Internet protocol suite: Comparison of TCP/IP and OSI layering

-The three top layers in the OSI model, i.e. the application layer, the presentation layer and the session layer, are not distinguished separately in the TCP/IP model which only has an application layer above the transport layer.
-While some pure OSI protocol applications, such as X.400, also combined them, there is no requirement that a TCP/IP protocol stack must impose monolithic architecture above the transport layer.
+The three top layers in the OSI model, i.e. the application layer, the presentation layer and the session layer, are not distinguished separately in the TCP/IP model, which only has an application layer above the transport layer.
+While some pure OSI protocol applications, such as X.400, also combined them, there is no requirement that a TCP/IP protocol stack must impose a monolithic architecture above the transport layer.
 For example, the NFS application protocol runs over the External Data Representation (XDR) presentation protocol, which, in turn, runs over a protocol called Remote Procedure Call (RPC).
 RPC provides reliable record transmission, so it can safely use the best-effort UDP transport.

 Different authors have interpreted the TCP/IP model differently, and disagree whether the link layer, or any aspect of the TCP/IP model, covers OSI layer 1 (physical layer) issues, or whether TCP/IP assumes a hardware layer exists below the link layer.
 Several authors have attempted to incorporate the OSI model's layers 1 and 2 into the TCP/IP model since these are commonly referred to in modern standards (for example, by IEEE and ITU).
 This often results in a model with five layers, where the link layer or network access layer is split into the OSI model's layers 1 and 2.

 The IETF protocol development effort is not concerned with strict layering.
 Some of its protocols may not fit cleanly into the OSI model, although RFCs sometimes refer to it and often use the old OSI layer numbers.
 The IETF has repeatedly stated that Internet Protocol and architecture development is not intended to be OSI-compliant.
 RFC 3439, referring to the internet architecture, contains a section entitled: "Layering Considered Harmful".